private-key-black-box/popkorn-grant-proposal/README.md

 ### Solution

-POPKORN introduces a groundbreaking approach using zero-knowledge proofs for user authentication and transaction authorization without exposing or requiring direct management of private keys.
+POPKORN introduces an innovative approach using zero-knowledge proofs for user authentication and transaction authorization without exposing or requiring direct management of private keys.
 Key features include:

 1. Generation of proofs for each transaction
 2. Use of zkApp accounts with locked permissions set to proofOnly
 3. Leveraging native nonce of zkApp accounts to prevent proof reuse
 4. Transformation of passwords to public keys for enhanced security

+### Grant scope

+For this grant proposal we intent to make a MVP dApp that implements the POPKORN solution.
+It will be a multisig dApp that can receive tokens and send tokens after receiving X amount of proofs (instead of signatures).

 ### Ecosystem Impact